 The Polaroid OneStep+ and Polaroid Pop represent two different takes on how an iconic brand from the 1970s and 1980s can get back on track in the 21st century.
 Where you stand on authenticity and how many modern features you want will likely determine which camera is best for your household.

 Before digital cameras — and then mobile devices — became the rage, the world was in love with instant cameras.
 And if you owned one of these, it was almost certainly a Polaroid.
-These cameras were unique because they used square format integral film which contained everything you needed to produce and develop an image in virtually realtime, including the negative, developer, fixer, etc. This concept remains mostly intact on the next-generation OneStep cameras such as the 2017 OneStep 2 and 2018 OneStep+.
+These cameras were unique because they used square format integral film, which contained everything you needed to produce and develop an image in virtually realtime, including the negative, developer, fixer, and more.
+This concept remains mostly intact on the next-generation OneStep cameras such as the 2017 OneStep 2 and 2018 OneStep+.

 The Polaroid Pop, like many others, also produces instant photos.
 In this case, however, it uses the newer Zink technology, which consists of heat-sensitive layers with cyan, magenta, and yellow dyes in colorless form.